SauYeole/Project/README.md

 Has access to all the features

-3. Donor
+2. Donor

 Can Donate

-View Donations
+•View Donations

-Manage Transactions
+•Manage Transactions

-Donate Items
+•Donate Items

 3. Volunteer
 The Volunteer who is Conducting Tasks

-Record Tasks
+•Record Tasks

-Add Task
+•Add Task

-Software Requirements
+## Software Requirements

-xampp
-browser
+•xampp

+•browser

+•VScode